Comprehensive Guide to Whiteheads on Nose: In-Depth Analysis of Causes, Prevention, and Advanced Treatment Options

 What are whiteheads?

-Whiteheads, also known as closed comedowns, are acne characterized by small, white, or flesh-colored bumps on the skin’s surface.
+Whiteheads, also known as closed comedowns, are acne characterized by small, white, or flesh-coloured bumps on the skin’s surface.
 They occur when dead skin cells, oil (sebum), and bacteria become trapped within a hair follicle.
 The clogged pore remains closed, unlike blackheads, which have an open pore exposed to

 Causes of Whiteheads on Nose